 Pennsylvania Form No. LLC-8 (Rev 2-07) Abstract of Equal Pay Law Poster Required

-The Form No. LLC-8 (Rev 2-07) Abstract of Equal Pay Law is an equal opportunity law poster by the Pennsylvania Department Of Labor & Industry.
+The Form No. LLC-8 (Rev 2-07) Abstract of Equal Pay Law is a labor law posters poster by the Pennsylvania Department Of Labor & Industry.
 This is a mandatory posting for all employers in Pennsylvania, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees can see it.
 This poster describes what sex discrimination is and the penalties that employers face if discriminating against an employee on the basis of sex by paying either sex more or less money for the same work under the same conditions.
 This poster also describes how discriminated employees can collect unpaid wages if they were discriminated against.